Towards Adversarial-Resilient Deep Neural Networks for False Data Injection Attack Detection in Power Grids

 \end{itemize}

 The rest of the paper is organized as follows.
 The related work is presented in Section \ref{sec:related}.
-We cover background information on state estimation and FDIA in Section \ref{sec:background}.
 Section \ref{sec:attack} presents the adversarial attacks in DNN-based FDIA detection.
 We discuss the limitations of the existing defense approaches and propose our framework in Section \ref{sec:defense}.
 Simulation results are presented in Section \ref{sec:implementation}.
 Section \ref{sec:discussion} discusses the limitations and future work.
 Finally, Section \ref{sec:conclusion} concludes the paper.